‘It’s all been forgiven’: Gov. Tony Evers grants 7 more pardons

 “This is one of the best parts of my job,” Evers told Rott after congratulating him.

-Evers granted seven more pardons Wednesday, bringing the total number of recipients from 22 to 29 since Evers reinstated the pardon board last year.
+Evers granted seven more pardons Wednesday, bringing the total number of recipients to 29 since the governor reinstated the pardon board last year.

 A pardon doesn’t clear a conviction from someone’s record, but it is an official grant of forgiveness that restores certain rights, such as the ability to own a gun, serve on a jury, hold public office and hold certain professional licenses or positions.

 Previous Gov. Scott Walker did not issue any pardons during his eight years in office.
-Evers broke that drought in October, issuing four pardons that month, eight more in November and 10 more Jan.
-13. The January pardons were announced for the first time Wednesday.
+Evers changed that course in October, issuing four pardons, followed by eight in November and 10 on Jan.
+13. The January pardons were announced Wednesday.

 Pardons are issued to those who have completed their sentences and taken significant steps to make amends, contribute to their communities and become better people.
 Evers said granting forgiveness to those who are deserving is “part of my DNA.”